RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 ### 1.3 Product overview
 #### 1.3.1 Product perspective

-One page defining the system's relationship to other related products (9.5.3. but not the subsections in the standard.)

 The project, in its entirety, is expected to address and solve the general issue of producing a controlled rocket using open-source software and open-hardware.
 The intended use for this rocket will primarily be for private operation, but carries the potential for extended development and commercial use through being open-source.

 The avionics element of the project must imitate the functionalities of a contemporary, off-the-shelf version and provide control features for the rocket as well.
 In particular, the system is required to manage various components of the rocket that ensure controlled movement such as, sensors, barometers and gyroscopes.